- For years John Appleby provided information about HANA to the market.

-We covered in The Appleby Accuracy Checker: A Study into John Appleby’s Accuracy on HANA the extremely low accuracy of information provided by John Appleby over a period from roughly 2012 all the way up to the present day.
-However, the false information provided had a high intensity from 2013 to 2015, and then declined after 2015.
-Something very specific happened in 2015 which may have been strongly motivational for Appleby to release false information.
+We covered in The Appleby Accuracy Checker: A Study into John Appleby’s Accuracy on HANA the extremely low accuracy of information provided by John Appleby over a period from roughly 2012 up to the present day.
+However, the false information supplied had a high intensity from 2013 to 2015, and then declined after 2015.
+Something particular happened in 2015, which may have been strongly motivational for Appleby to release false information.

 Appleby’s Role as Shill for SAP for HANA

 John Appleby was “The Global Head of HANA” for the consulting firm Bluefin Solutions.
 And he was the primary shill for HANA, particularly from the period of 2013 to 2015.
 John Appleby routinely published false information around HANA is what appears to be a classic shill relationship with SAP.